Discover Balance Transfer: How to Do it

 2. Visit website/ mobile app

 Once all information has been gathered, take a visit to Discover’s website or mobile application and click on the ‘Balance Transfers’ tab that you see on the site.
-This will allow you to start the application where you will fill out the information gathered previously.
+This will allow you to start the application and provide the information gathered previously.

 3. Request balance transfer